cibernox/ember-native-dom-helpers/README.md

 [shared-test-helpers]: https://github.com/rwjblue/rfcs/blob/42/text/0000-grand-testing-unification.md#shared-test-helpers
 [example-migration-of-component-integration-test]: https://github.com/rwjblue/rfcs/blob/42/text/0000-grand-testing-unification.md#example-migration-of-component-integration-test

-**Status**: (Pre) 1.0, although we have a good idea what the needs are for test helpers, we are working though a few points on what changes are needed when using only standard DOM APIs (i.e. without jQuery).
+**Status**: (Pre) 1.0, although we have a good idea about what the needs are for test helpers, we are working through a few points on what changes are needed when using only standard DOM APIs (i.e. without jQuery).

 ## Usage